Skip to main content

 Human Development and Quantitative Methods lab: A collection of secondary datasets, mostly relevant for developmental psychology, from The Human Development and Quantitative Methods lab at the University of Michigan.

 closer: closer provides access to high quality data from nine UK longitudinal studies.
-Quick access to all information here.
+Quick access to all information on their website.

 GAAIN: Collection of various datasets (neuropsychological, functional, and psychiatric variables) from the The Global Alzheimer’s Association Interactive Network.